yagu0/vchess/README.md

 never seen elsewhere, like "l'Échiqueté" [french], renamed "checkered chess" in english.

-## Usage

-I hope it's intuitive enough :)

-But, a few important points:
+Notes:
  - Games start with a random assymetric position!
- - Your identity is revealed only after a game
+ - No ratings, no tournaments: no "competition spirit"

 ## Resources

 Server side:
  - node,
+ - Express,
- - npm packages (see package.json),
+ - Other npm packages (see package.json),

 Client side:
  - Vue.js,